munevvercoskun/Python-Problems/README.md

 # Python-Problems
-These are some program problems I solved using th Python programming.
+These are some of the assignment I did using the Python programming language.